Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Treatment of delirium is carried out in two main directions.
-Priority is the identification and, if possible, the elimination of the underlying cause of psychosis.
+The priority is to identify and, if possible, eliminate the cause underlying the psychosis.
 The second direction is symptomatic therapy of behavioral disorders.
-Frequent behavioral disorders that react to medication and psychotherapeutic treatments include sleep disorders, psychotic disorders, affective lability, psychomotor agitation, confusion and anxiety.
+Common behavioral disorders that respond to drug and psychotherapeutic treatment methods include sleep disorders, psychotic disorders, affective lability, psychomotor agitation, confusion, and anxiety.

 Management of a patient with delirium